tanandy/galaxie-clans/README.md

-├── group_vars     (Ansible Group Vars directory, The groupe.yml file can store dedicated group of host vars) ├── host_vars      (Ansible Host Vars directory, The hostname.yml file can store dedicated host vars) ├── keys           (Directory where is generate and store SSH private and pub keys) ├── playbooks      (Directory where Ansys Playbooks are store) ├── roles          (Directory where Ansys Roles are store) ├── secrets        (Directory where is store password) └── zone_files     (Directory where is store primary and secondary DNS zone files)
+├── group_vars     (Ansible Group Vars directory, The groupe.yml file can store dedicated group of host vars) ├── host_vars      (Ansible Host Vars directory, The hostname.yml file can store dedicated host vars) ├── keys           (Directory where is generate and store SSH private and pub keys) ├── playbooks      (Directory where Ansible Playbooks are store) ├── roles          (Directory where Ansible Roles are store) ├── secrets        (Directory where is store password) └── zone_files     (Directory where is store primary and secondary DNS zone files)
 ```